 The Company Group mainly handles reuse products such as brand name products, precious metals, and jewelry, as well as antiques and art objects.
 The Company Group has established a stable business structure that reduces dependence on specific items.
 To increase earnings further, the Company Group is expanding its lines of merchandise handled to include real estate, automobiles, and other property and will handle a wide range of real assets that will have the same value all over the world.

-The Company Group operates both purchasing offices and retail stores.
-While all possible measures are implemented to address natural disasters, accidents such as fires, and the spread of infectious diseases, the occurrence of large-scale natural disasters such as earthquakes or typhoons, or widespread infectious diseases, could hinder the continuation of business operations.
+Nevertheless, even if these measures are implemented, there are concerns that large-scale natural disasters such as earthquakes and typhoons, as well as pandemic infectious diseases, may hinder business continuity.
 Combined with associated costs incurred for recovery and restoration, the above could all affect the Company Group financial results.

 The Company Group sells purchased reuse goods to reuse goods dealers both in Japan and overseas via its independent auctions.
 Successful bid prices in auctions are influenced by exchange rates since many auction participants are from overseas.
 When the yen is weaker, there are more bids from overseas and prices tend to increase; successful bid prices tend to fall when the yen is stronger.